Dalyan Travel Guide

 For those looking to party until dawn the busier holiday resorts such as Marmaris would be better suited, but for the more discerning traveller there are plenty of activities and excursions to enjoy, local delicacies to savour, and spectacular scenery to delight in while on holiday in Dalyan.

-The Dalyan local market on Saturdays provides an excellent way to pick up bargains while on holiday; as with anywhere in Turkey, haggling is key and there are unbelievable deals to be had.
-There are several small shops, including local arts and crafts and carpet dealers, and there is also the usual range of very cheap, but fake, designer goods.
+The Dalyan local market on Saturdays provides an excellent way to pick up bargains while on holiday.
+As with anywhere in Turkey, haggling is key and there are unbelievable deals to be had.
+There are several small shops, including local arts, crafts, and carpet dealers, and there is also the usual range of very cheap but fake designer goods.
 There are also several mini supermarkets.

-Dalyan is not the place to come on holiday for a buzzing nightlife, but there are several bars and a few clubs (including Sweet Sixteen and Zilli), and many establishments have regular Turkish nights offering up a more traditional experience of belly dancing, traditional music, and special food.
+Dalyan is not the place to come on holiday for a buzzing nightlife, but there are several bars and a few clubs and many establishments have regular Turkish nights offering up a more traditional experience of belly dancing, traditional music, and special food.

 There is plenty to see and do on holiday in Dalyan.
-Boat trips are immensely popular, as are jeep safaris, mountain biking, sea kayaking, paragliding, fishing, snorkelling and more.
-A definite holiday must is a microlight flight over the spectacular Dalyan Delta, providing incredible views and possible turtle spotting on the golden sands of Iztuzu beach, home to the rare Caretta Caretta or loggerhead turtle.
+Boat trips are immensely popular, as are jeep safaris, mountain biking, sea kayaking, paragliding, fishing, snorkelling, and more.
+A definite holiday must is a microlight flight over the spectacular Dalyan Delta, providing incredible views and possible turtle spotting on the golden sands of Iztuzu Beach, home to the rare loggerhead turtle.
 Wildlife enthusiasts will also enjoy the fantastic bird-watching opportunities.

 For those looking for more action while on holiday in Dalyan, there are regular dolmus trips to neighbouring resorts and towns such as Marmaris.
-Beach BBQs are also a favourite (they can usually be booked through a tour operator or hotel).
+Beach BBQs are also a favourite and can usually be booked through a tour operator or hotel.